axean/tergite-backend/CONTRIBUTING.md

 **It is currently being developed by the core developers only.**

-We love your input!
-We want to make contributing to this project as easy and transparent as possible, whether it's:

--   Reporting a bug
--   Discussing the current state of the code
--   Submitting a fix
--   Proposing new features
--   Becoming a maintainer

 ## Government Model

-[Chalmers Next Labs AB (CNL)](https://chalmersnextlabs.se) has taken on the responsibility of managing the collaborative development of this project on behalf of all contributors.
+[Chalmers Next Labs AB (CNL)](https://chalmersnextlabs.se) manages and maintains this project on behalf of all contributors.

 ## Version Control